runely/calendar-homey/README.txt

 - Add card as a condition in a flow
 - Choose when

-Action "Sync calendar" (will download a new .ics file to update current events)
+Action "Sync calendars" (will download new .ics files to update current events)
 - Add card as an action in a flow

 Global flow tokens (can be used in any app and service)